 Perhaps the most important change present in Sniper: Ghost Warrior 2 is to the sniping mechanics themselves.
 Gone are the amped-up environmental effects that would send a seemingly simple shot careening off the screen or falling humiliatingly short.
 You’ll still have to observe wind direction and distance, but they’ve been dialled down to realistic levels.

+The Sniper: Ghost Warrior series might be a little shonky for most people's tastes, but as sniper games go they are tough to beat.
 If you want more, then you might consider checking out Sniper: Ghost Warrior 3 as it boasts a few significant shifts from the second game, such as an open-world map and mission design, crafting, and overhauled enemy AI.

 For example, if you’re up against a stronghold, simply head to higher ground and start picking enemies off one by one.
 Eventually, they’ll send some choppers after you, presenting you with two options: shoot the pilots, or equip a bow and fire some explosive arrows their way.
 Sure, Far Cry 4 has a lot in common with Far Cry 3, but it adds enough in terms of gameplay and spectacle to make the trip to Kyrat worthwhile.